The Inaugural Steering Committee

-The CoP steering committee members bring substantial expertise from the public and private sectors, civil society, philanthropy, research, and academia.
-They contribute experience ranging from implementation practice, evaluation, and learning to research, innovation, financing and investment, risk management, and policy development.
-As thought leaders, they are known for their contributions to resilience in the context of addressing critical global challenges, such as rapid urban growth, poverty and inequality, climate change, sustainable agriculture, natural resource management, and food systems.
-The steering committee also has two supporting members, who backstop their institution’s lead member.
+The inaugural RMEL CoP steering committee members brought substantial expertise from the public and private sectors, civil society, philanthropy, research, and academia.
+They contributed experience ranging from implementation practice, evaluation, and learning to research, innovation, financing and investment, risk management, and policy development.
+As thought leaders, they are individuals known for their contributions to resilience in the context of addressing critical global challenges, such as rapid urban growth, poverty and inequality, climate change, sustainable agriculture, natural resource management, and food systems.
+The steering committee also had two supporting members, who backstopped their institution’s lead member.

 The Steering Committee Co-Chairs

 Robbie Gregorowski is an independent consultant with 15 years’ experience in providing strategy, monitoring, evaluation, and learning (MEL) expertise to a range of international organizations, including the UK Government, The Rockefeller Foundation, the Bill & Melinda Gates Foundation, the World Food Programme, and the World Bank.

 As an Associate Director at Itad, Robbie designed and led the MEL component for DFID’s £140 million Building Resilience and Adaptation to Climate Change and Disasters (BRACED) program.
 He has expertise in the domains of climate change resilience and transformation, innovation for development, evidence-informed policy processes, capacity development, and knowledge brokering.
 Robbie is an advocate and practitioner of robust mixed-methods, with particular expertise in realist evaluation, theory of change, and contribution analysis.

 He holds an MSc in Development Studies from the School of Oriental and African Studies (SOAS) at the University of London, and a BSc in Economics and Geography from the University of Exeter.